hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - `Shared/WidgetWeaverWeatherTemplateNowcastChart.swift` — builds a `RainForecastSurfaceConfiguration` tuned for the nowcast chart and renders `RainForecastSurfaceView`.
 - `Shared/RainForecastSurfaceView.swift` — `Canvas` wrapper that fills a pure black background, applies WidgetKit budget guardrails, then calls the renderer.
-- `Shared/RainForecastSurfaceRenderer.swift` — procedural core mound + speckled fuzz band (uncertainty); deterministic and budget-clamped.
+- `Shared/RainForecastSurfaceRenderer.swift` — procedural core mound + **asset-driven subtractive dissipation** (the body “evaporates” into grain on the slopes); deterministic and budget-clamped.
-- `Shared/RainSurfacePRNG.swift` — deterministic PRNG used for speckle placement.
+- `Shared/RainSurfacePRNG.swift` — deterministic PRNG used for stable jitter/offsets.

 **Not used for the Weather nowcast chart (legacy / experiments)**